Instant Pot Brown Rice

 Instant Pot Brown Rice FAQ

-Once cooled, transfer leftovers to an airtight container and refrigerate for 4 to 5 days.
+Once cooled, transfer leftover pressure cooker brown rice to an airtight container and refrigerate for 4 to 5 days.
 You can also freeze it for up to 3 months!

 Surprisingly, yes!
 Add 1 cup of water to the inner liner, then place the trivet on top.
-Set a heatproof container with your leftovers on top of the trivet, then close the lid and seal the vent.
+Set a heatproof container with your leftover rice in the Instant Pot on top of the trivet, then close the lid and seal the vent.